 To work effectively, a sufficiently large amount of target DNA must be available.
 To increase the amount of available DNA, a process called the polymerase chain reaction (PCR) is used.
 In a highly automated machine, the target DNA is combined with enzymes, nucleotides, and a primer DNA.
-In geometric fashion, the enzymes synthesize copies of the target DNA, so that in a few hours billions of molecules of DNA exist where only a few were before.
+In exponential fashion, the enzymes synthesize copies of the target DNA, so that in a few hours, billions of molecules of DNA exist where only a few were before.

 Segments of DNA called restriction fragment length polymorphisms (RFLPs) are the objectives of the tests with gene probes.
 RFLPs are apparently useless bits of DNA located near genes associated with the diseases.
 By locating RFLPs, the biotechnologist can locate the disease gene.
 DNA probes also detect microorganisms in the environment and identify viral and bacterial pathogens.